freewarefocus/py400kb/README.md

 - Connect the USB cable to the destination computer to start forwarding input

 ## Thanks & Contributions
 This project would not have been possible without the coding work of Gadgetoid and his original C version of pi400kb.
-This python program is closely based on the core of this original code.
+This Python program is closely based on the core of the original code.
 Original Project: pi400kb by Gadgetoid (https://github.com/Gadgetoid/pi400kb/)

 ## License